onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/008_12 Factor Apps (basic)/03_Factor_2_Dependencies.md

 }
 ```

-Build application by running form the root of your project
+Build the application by running this command form the root of your project:
 ```sh
 $ mvn clean install
 ```
-If all is OK you should see something like the next
+If all is OK, you should see output that looks something like:
 ```
 [INFO] ------------------------------------------------------------------------
 [INFO] BUILD SUCCESS